-If you’re seeking a more robust view of the local history outside of the grand mansions, there are a couple of history museums to check out.
+If you’re seeking a more robust view of the local history outside the grand mansions, there are a few history museums to check out.

 Touring the antebellum homes provides one slice of life during the early-to-mid 1800s—that of the wealthy.
 These museums showcase the history of the African Americans in the South and the Natchez Indians, the local Native American People.

 The museum I really wanted to see was the Natchez African American History and Culture Museum and I, unfortunately, ran out of time before I could get there.